dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 and configure all the tools that you need, to be able develop Drupal based projects.

-Because the incident happened in the middle of the week, we had only one choice to resolve it considering the knowledge that we had at that time.
-In short, we backed up all the necessary files, reinstalled the OS and installed all the standard services and tools that a Drupal developer may need in his work.

-Properly configured machine took more than half a day to set up, because we are using phpfarm on our systems to be able to use multiple PHP versions in parallel on a single host and the documentation that we had at that time was not up-to-date and didn't work out of the box for Ubuntu, so we had to deal with that as well.
+We are also using phpfarm on our systems to be able to use multiple PHP versions in parallel on a single host.

+The issue with phpfarm is that you have to compile PHP and its extensions from a source code.
+Compiling a large project like PHP is quite a tedious task, especially if the documentation that should assist you, is not up to date or if you are using a different Linux distribution or version that the documentation was written for.

+So the time we

-For the rest of the week we still had to install or configure some of the services because we obviously had forgotten to install or configure them all at he beginning.
+Properly configured machine took more than half a day to set up, For the rest of the week we still had to install or configure some of the services because we obviously had forgotten to install or configure them all at he beginning.